Thursday, March 30, 2017

 • On the one hand, we cannot do it by ourselves.
 We are not meant to live in isolation (Artscroll), and the fact that the half-shekel represents a lack of wholeness drives that idea home.
 On the other hand, we have a unique contribution to make.
 Without our contribution, service to G-d is incomplete.
 The fact that everyone, regardless of socioeconomic status, shows that we all have a contribution to make, whether it was the Israelites to the Temple or what we have to contribute the world as a whole.

-To tie these interpretations to gather, whether it is our words, thoughts, and deeds, we can serve both G-d and our fellow human beings by giving.
+To tie these interpretations together, whether it is our words, thoughts, and deeds, we can serve both G-d and our fellow human beings by giving.
 We don't sit on the sidelines and let G-d do it.
 We are meant to contribute, and are reminded that what we all have to contribute to the greater goal is important.
 Much like the Midrash teaches, we are meant to perform that giving with that fire to help out others.
 Purim is the season of giving that reminds us that joy is in giving.
 May our contributions to this world be given with a fiery passion!

 Thursday, March 9, 2017